anderkve/FYS3150/_sources/book/projects/project3.md

 - the RK4 method

 You can implement these methods either
-- via regular functions, that take a `PenningTrap` object as input;
+- via regular functions, that take a reference to a `PenningTrap` object as input;
 - via some type of "solver class" or "integrator class", that contains/interacts with the `PenningTrap` object; or
 - via member functions implemented directly in the `PenningTrap` class.